 Microscopy is used for visualizing single cells and tissue.
-Different microscopic modalities can deliver volumetric data such as Multiphoton Microscopy or Confocal laser Microscopy.
+Oftentimes prior to image acquisition, tissue samples must be fixed (with a substance like formaldehyde) and stained.
+For brightfield imaging, the most common stain is Hematoxylin and Eosin.
+For fluorescence microscopy the most common stains are DAPI, Hoechst, FITC, TRITC.
+Those are used for making tissue or cell structures visible and isolated from other structures.
+Different microscopic modalities can deliver fluorescent volumetric data such as Multiphoton Microscopy or Confocal laser Microscopy.

-Volumetric Data